chenyze/chenyze.github.io/README.md

 # About Me

 SQL enthusiast.
 Data-cleaning zealot.
 Language nerd.
 Food writer.
 Eight years of insight into consumer behaviour as a former journalist and PR practitioner in the F&B space.
-Aspires to use data to improve consumer experience.
+Aspires to use data to improve consumer experience. ([more about me](https://profiles.generalassemb.ly/profiles/chenyze))

+*Connect with me on [LinkedIn](https://www.linkedin.com/in/chenyze/)*

 # Past Projects